 How will I charge?

 Single phase at home is fine to charge most vehicles, overnight.
 A DC charger is good for a fast charge while out and about including on a road trip.
-Three phase power may be nice to have but it is not necessary for standard drivers to have this at home.
-Most people do not need a fast charger at home and are fine with charging overnight at home (or their accommodation) most of the time, with the occasional use of fast chargers when out and about including on long trips.
+Three phase power may be nice to have but it is not necessary to have this at home.
+Most people are fine with charging overnight at home with the occasional use of fast chargers when out and about including on long trips.

 Do shopping centres with charging stations cater for all types of EVs?

 Yes but you will need leads and maybe an adaptor if you drive an older Type 1 socket EV.

 One of the major differences of owning an EV is far less servicing time and cost.
 This is because there is no internal combustion engine to need servicing.
 The most regular task is to have the wheels rebalanced.
 Brakes last well due to the cars’ regenerative braking technology.
 David’s Hyundai Ionic has done over 20,000 kilometers but, apart from annual services and inspections has ‘never had spanner on it’.
 Likewise, his Tesla Model 3 has done over 10,000 km, and has not needed any servicing or repairs.

 Should I buy a second hand Electric Vehicle?

 The good thing about second hand EVs is there are few moving parts to break.
 A key issue is battery range, but if you do not drive far each day, driving in the day and charging at night may work very well, even with an older EV.